Alenia C-27J Spartan: United States

 The United States received its first C-27J on 25 September 2008.
 In September 2008, L-3 Link's C-27J schoolhouse officially began classes at the Georgia Army National Guard Flight Facility, Robins Air Force Base, Georgia.
 By April 2009, the U.S. Army had accepted deliveries of 2 aircraft and had 11 more on order.
 In May 2009, the U.S. Army and Army National Guard relinquished all aircraft to the U.S. Air Force, primarily the Air National Guard; this led to the purchase being reduced to 38 C-27Js and the USAF receiving total control of all US C-27Js.
 Initially, the C-27J was to be operated by the Air National Guard for direct support of the United States Army; later, both Army National Guard and Air National Guard flight crews support the aircraft's fielding.
 By July 2010, the U.S. Air National Guard had received four C-27Js for testing and training, with initial operational capability expected in October 2010.

 The U.S. Air Force performed the C-27J's first combat deployment in summer 2011.
 In August 2011, two C-27Js flown by Air National Guard aircrews, augmented with Army National Guard personnel, began operations at Kandahar Air Field, Afghanistan.
 Between August 2011 and June 2012, the C-27Js of the 179th Airlift Wing, followed by the 175th Wing, executed more than 3200 missions transporting over 25,000 passengers, and 1400 tons of cargo.
 Via tactical control of the C-27Js, the U.S. Army was able to employ helicopters more efficiently, splitting missions between the two platforms based on their relative strengths.

 On 26 January 2012, the Department of Defense announced plans to retire all 38 USAF C-27Js on order because of excess intra-theater airlift capacity and budgetary pressures; the C-130 would perform its functions.
-In February 2012, Alenia warned that it would not provide support for C-27Js resold by the US to international customers in competition with future orders.
+In February 2012, Alenia warned that it would not provide support for C-27Js resold by the U.S. to international customers in competition with future orders.
 On 23 March 2012, the USAF announced the C-27J's retirement in fiscal year 2013 after determining other programs' budgetary needs and requirement changes for a new Pacific strategy.
 The cut was opposed by the Air National Guard and by various legislators.